kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 +++

-This page describes python based visualizations, how to create them, and how to use them to visualize results within the Pipelines UI.
+This page describes python based visualizations, how to create them, and how to use them to visualize results within the Kubeflow Pipelines UI.

 ## Introduction

-Python based visualizations are a new method to visualize results within the Pipelines UI.
+Python based visualizations are a new method to visualize results within the Kubeflow Pipelines UI.
 This new method of visualizing results is done through the usage of [nbcovert](https://github.com/jupyter/nbconvert), the tool used by Jupyter Notebook that generates outputs.
 Alongside the usage of nbconvert, results of a pipeline can now be visualized without a component being included within the pipeline itself.
 The process of visualizing results are now decoupled from a pipeline.

 Python based visualizations provide two categories of visualizations.
 The first being **predefined visualizations**.
 These visualizations are curated by the